 To protect our independence and our nonprofit status we do not post commercial advertisements on the pages of our website.
 Our only support comes from tax-deductible contributions from users like you.
 If every satisfied visitor of our site donates what he or she can afford, we will be able to move forward successfully with our mission.

 If Silent Hall of Fame provides good value to you, if you like the free movies, the film reviews and the photos of our stars, if you wish recognition for your favorite silent personality and if you believe in free access to hidden classic treasures, please take a moment to send us your financial support and keep this website online and ad-free.
 Please help us forget fundraising and get back to work.

 Florence La Badie in "The Woman in White" (1917)

 PLEASE SIGN THE PETITION TO THE GEORGE EASTMAN HOUSE TO RELEASE COPIES OF RARE FILMS TO SILENT HALL OF FAME.

-George Eastman House keeps locked in their archives many quality silent films featuring our stars Alice Day, Helen Gibson, Robert Harron, Arthur V. Johnson, Florence La Badie, Florence Lawrence, Martha Mansfield, Shirley Mason, Patsy Ruth Miller and Florence Turner.
+George Eastman House keeps locked in their archives many quality silent films featuring our stars Alice Day, Helen Gibson, Robert Harron, Helen Holmes, Arthur V. Johnson, Florence La Badie, Florence Lawrence, Martha Mansfield, Shirley Mason, Patsy Ruth Miller and Florence Turner.

 These films have not been seen by the classic movie lovers in almost a century.
 Silent Hall of Fame has asked the George Eastman House for copies of the films, so that we can show them for free to you, our viewers, but we need your help, the help of the public.